PatrikKovacik1/ematiq-task/README.md

 ## 1. Solution Overview

 This solution provides a centralized, scalable logging pipeline using **Grafana Loki** as the storage engine, backed by **Amazon S3**.
-It captures logs from three distinct sources:
+It captures logs from four distinct sources:

 1.  **EKS Clusters:** Via Fluent Bit DaemonSets.